 Kalakand Origin: This popular sweet was invented in 1947 in Alwar, in the state of Rajasthan, by Baba Thakur Das.

-In this recipe, I've taken a more modern approach with ricotta cheese and condensed milk.
-The kalakand is just as delicious and moist with that special grainy texture.
-And it's ready for chilling in under 30 minutes!
+In this recipe, I've taken a modern approach using ricotta cheese and condensed milk.
 Here's why it's a family favorite:

-- Two easily available store-bought ingredients create a creamy and luscious dessert in a fraction of the time.
+- Two easily available store-bought ingredients create the iconic melt-in-mouth taste with minimal effort.

 Ingredients - Notes & Availability

-- Condensed Milk: Sweetened condensed milk can be found in the baking aisle of most grocery stores (just make sure it's not evaporated milk).
-Milkmaid or Whole Foods 365 brand are good options.
+- Condensed Milk: Sweetened condensed milk can be found in the baking aisle of most grocery stores.
+These are kept right next to evaporated milk, so be careful to pick the right can.

-- Cardamom Powder: Fresh cardamom is always best and offers a ton of flavor.
-Simply de-seed fresh green cardamom pods and pound them in mortar-pestle or a mini spice grinder.
+- Cardamom Powder: Fresh cardamom offers a ton of flavor.
+Simply de-seed fresh green cardamom pods and pound them in a mortar pestle or a mini spice grinder.
 About 4-5 green pods will yield ½ teaspoon cardamom powder.

 - Nuts: I have used a combination of pistachios and sliced almonds.
-Feel free to skip the almonds and use only pistachios, or skip them completely to make it nut-free.
+Feel free to skip the almonds and use only pistachios, or skip them completely to make a nut-free kalakand.

 - Simmer the mix while stirring every minute.
-Continue to simmer for 10-12 minutes, until the ricotta mix reduces down to half (Pic 2).
+Continue to simmer for 10-12 minutes, until the ricotta mix is reduced down to half (Pic 2).

 - When the mix reduces down to a fudge-like consistency, stir in ghee and cardamom powder (Pic 3).

 - Continue to stir and simmer for 2 minutes.
+The mixture will start forming into a loose dough.
 Kalakand is ready when it stops sticking to the pan.
 Turn off the heat and place the pan on a cool surface (Pic 4).

 - Grease an 8 by 8-inch pan with ghee.
-For ease of removing, line the pan with parchment squares (Pic 5).
+For ease of removal, line the pan with parchment squares (Pic 5).

-- Pour the kalakand mix in the prepared pan and spread it into an even layer with a small, offset spatula (Pic 6).
+- Pour the kalakand mix into the prepared pan and spread it into an even layer with a small, offset spatula (Pic 6).

 - Top it with finely chopped nuts.
 Using a spatula, gently press the nuts so they stick to the kalakand.
 Chill in the refrigerator for 4 hours, or until it sets properly (Pic 7).